megbellamkonda/ecommerce-sales-sql-analysis/README.md

 - Found top spending customers
 - Observed monthly revenue patterns

+## Results
+The analysis results are available in the `results` folder as CSV files.

+Key outputs include:

+- Revenue by Country
+- Revenue by Product Category
+- Monthly Revenue Trends
+- Top Customers by Revenue
+- Customer Segment Performance

 ## How to Run This Project
 1. Create the database
 2. Import the dataset